christianhelle/refitter/README.md

                                                                     - Providing cancellation tokens by Apizr request options instead of a dedicated parameter
                                                                     - Using method overloads instead of optional parameters See https://refitter.github.io for more information and https://www.apizr.net to get started with Apizr
-        --dynamic-querystring-parameters-threshold  0               Set the threshold from which to generate a single complex query parameter merging all others.
-Default is 0 (no merging).
+        --use-dynamic-querystring-parameters                        Merge multiple query parameters into a single complex one.
                                                                     See https://github.com/reactiveui/refit?tab=readme-ov-file#dynamic-querystring-parameters for more information.
 ```